-breastfeeding should continue for as long as possible, ideally for 2 years and beyond.
+Breastfeeding should continue for as long as possible, ideally for 2 years and beyond.

 For more information use a search engine and type in baby led weaning.
-A DVD is available called "Baby led weaning - A developmental approach to the introduction of solids" from sales@markittelevision.com / 0117 9391117.
+A DVD is available called "Baby led weaning -A developmental approach to the introduction of solids" and is available from sales@markittelevision.com / 0117 9391117.
 A book "Baby Led Weaning" by Gill Rapley and Tracy Murkett is available.

-Weaning

-Babyled weaning
+Weaning Babyled weaning